-Antiviral treatment: Use of medication that aims to educe outbreaks and symptoms of genital herpes.
+Antiviral treatment: Use of medication that aims to reduce outbreaks and symptoms of genital herpes.

 Asymptomatic shedding: When the virus is shed from the skin with no symptoms present.

 Episodic therapy: Taking antiviral tablets when symptoms appear.

 HSV: Herpes simplex virus, the virus that causes both genital herpes and oral-facial herpes, or cold sores.
 The two main types are HSV-1 and HSV-2.

 Outbreak: Reappearance of symptoms.

-Safe sex: The idea of safe sex (also known as safer sex) is to enjoy sex while minimising risk of sexually transmitted infection.
-This includes using condoms, particularly during penetrative sex.
+Safe sex: The idea of safe sex (also known as safer sex) is to enjoy sex while minimising risk of sexually transmitted disease.
+This includes men wearing condoms during penetrative sex.

 STIs: Sexually transmitted infections.

 Suppressive therapy: Daily treatment with antiviral tablets to prevent herpes symptoms reappearing.

 Transmission: Passing the virus on.

 Viral shedding: A period during which the virus is active and on the skin surface, with or without symptoms.